 To women all over the western world, the word menopause evokes many different feelings.
 Most will be feelings of dread, fear and uncertainty.
-It is unlikely that you will come across women eagerly awaiting the arrival of this stage of life.

 Menopause, technically and simply, is the name given to the date 12 months after a woman’s last period.
 Just one day.
 However, the journey to that one day can take many years and can be accompanied by many unpleasant and uncomfortable symptoms; hot flushes, depression, night sweats, vaginal dryness/atrophy, osteoporosis, incontinence and heart disease.
 With this billed as what awaits women is it any wonder that menopause is feared?
 The name given to this period of time is peri-menopause.

 HRT for menopause is quite controversial, even in the conventional medical world, because of the serious health risks and undesirable "side effects" of taking oestrogen.
 Its long-term safety and efficacy remain a matter of great concern.

 Hot flushes are one of the main issues I am asked to help with in women in perimenopause & menopause.
 These fiery episodes often occur due to hormonal changes during menopause.
 The good news is that homeopathy offers remedies that can help alleviate these symptoms by balancing your body's energies.
 I have compiled a list of remedies which you may find helpful.

 Lachesis is a top choice for those experiencing intense hot flushes, especially on the left side of the body.
 If you feel better when you loosen your clothing and your skin feels hypersensitive, Lachesis may be your best friend.
 This remedy is known for helping with night sweats and mood swings too.